 What should I know about the Graston Technique?

-Before adding the Graston Technique to your treatment plan, here are some helpful facts to keep in mind:
+Before adding the Graston Technique or muscle scraping physical therapy to your treatment plan, here are some helpful facts to keep in mind:

 - More than 31,000 clinicians worldwide use the Graston Technique.